mraniki/tt/README.md

 2) Get your
     - CEX API Keys supported by [CCXT](https://github.com/ccxt/ccxt) or
     - DEX keys and RPC supported by [Web3](https://github.com/ethereum/web3.py).
 You can use [chainlist](https://chainlist.org), [awesome rpc list](https://github.com/arddluma/awesome-list-rpc-nodes-providers) or [cointool](https://cointool.app/) for chain details
-3) Update the config (bot token and bot channel and exchange details).
-Point your config to container volume /code/config)
+3) Update the config (bot token, bot channel and exchange details).
+Point or copy your config [db.json](config/db.json.sample) to the volume /code/config)
 4) Deploy via:
     - docker dockerhub `docker push mraniki/tt:latest` (or `docker push mraniki/tt:nightly`) or
     - `git clone https://github.com/mraniki/tt:main` and `pip install -r requirements.txt`
 5) Start your container or use `python3 bot.py`

 ## Config
-Quick start approach:
-- Update the sample db with your parameters and save it as db.json
-- if you deploy the bot on a cloud platform, you can use `DB_URL` to import db.json from a secure location
+Quick start approach: Update the sample db with your parameters and save it as db.json.
+If you deploy the bot on a cloud platform, you can use `DB_URL` to import db.json from a secure location.

 ### Env
 [env sample](config/env.sample)